mountain/mmtk/README.md

 # mmj2e of metamath

+This is a new experimental mmj2 revision.

+- support higher Java versions
-This is a new experimental mmj2 revision for higher version of Java, and the build system is also updated to catch up with modern Java development.
+- the build system is also updated to catch up with modern Java development.

 So far it was only tested on Mac OS.